Chabejong/SecureBallot_1/replit.md

 ## Backend Architecture
 The server is an Express.js application with TypeScript:
 - **API Structure**: RESTful API design with organized route handlers
-- **Authentication**: Replit OIDC integration with Passport.js strategies
+- **Authentication**: Email/password authentication with Passport.js local strategy and bcrypt
 - **Session Management**: Express sessions with PostgreSQL storage
 - **Request Handling**: Middleware for logging, error handling, and authentication
 - **Development**: Hot reloading with Vite integration in development mode